 Your judge cannot sign your Divorce Decree until at least sixty (60) days have passed since the original divorce papers were served upon your spouse.
-You can think of this sixty (60) day time period as a required cooling off period during which either spouse may seek mandatory court ordered free marital counseling through the Conciliation Services division of the court.
+You can think of this sixty (60) day period as a necessary cooling off period during which either spouse may seek mandatory court ordered free marital counseling through the Conciliation Services division of the court.

 If you don’t reach an agreement regarding all of these issues, your case must be set for trial.
 The scheduling of that trial date will depend upon a variety of factors, including:

 - The complexity of the issues in your case;

 - The potential need for experts to evaluate certain aspects of your case;

 - The availability time on your judge’s calendar;